knutkirkhorn/advent-of-code/README.md

 ## Run solutions

+Note: personal inputs needs to be added for each days directory with the file name `input.txt`.

 ```sh
 # Run given day (if current date is between 1. december and 25. december)
 node index.js